MoralisWeb3/docs/docs/01-web3-data-api/evm/nft-api/07-NFT Metadata/nft-image-previews.md

 ### Does this cost additional CUs?
 Yes, the use of `media_items=true` will increase the cost of that API request by an additional 2 CUs.
 This is regardless of how many NFTs are returned on that particular request.
 If no image previews are found or served, then the additional 2 CUs will not be charged.

+### I'm using the query parameter, but I'm not receiving any previews, why?
+If image previews for an NFT haven't been generated previously, the generation process starts when the NFT is accessed via the API for the first time.
+The image previews will then be available on subsequent API calls.